Dramatic cliffs define Skellig Michael. Experience Skellig Michael Landing Tour, departing from Portmagee. Grey skies and textured water visible.

 Tectonic folding (Variscan Orogeny)

 Later, during the Variscan Orogeny, a massive mountain-building event about 290 to 270 million years ago, caused by colliding tectonic plates, tectonic compression folded and tilted the sandstone beds on both Skellig Michael and Little Skellig.
-This is why the rock layers can look steep and stacked rather than flat.

 What to look for on the Skellig boat tour: